-Top of the list of attractions is Etosha National Park which boasts an impressive 114 mammal species.
-There are endless opportunities to also observe animals like desert elephants, lions, springbok and oryx in Namib-Naukluft National Park, Waterberg National Park and Skeleton Coast National Park.
-Steeped in history with a variety of sites, a Namibia vacation will attract the most ardent culture vultures.
-These include the legendary ghost towns of Lüderitz and Kolmanskop that have been claimed by sand, Twyfelfontein in the Kunene region and Spitzkoppe, a mountain range dating back more than 700 million years.
+Etosha National Park is at the top of the list of attractions in Namibia, and home to an impressive 114 mammal species.
+Visitors can also see animals such as desert elephants, lions, springbok and oryx in Namib-Naukluft National Park, Waterberg National Park and Skeleton Coast National Park.
+Rich in history with a variety of sites, a vacation in Namibia will captivate cultural enthusiasts and historians alike.
+These sites include the legendary ghost towns of Lüderitz and Kolmanskop that have been claimed by sand, Twyfelfontein in the Kunene region and Spitzkoppe, a mountain range dating back more than 700 million years.

-The famed Skeleton Coast, stretching about 500 kilometre along Namibia’s west coast, should most certainly be included in the itinerary of your Namibia vacation.
-Desolate in nature but striking in contrast and beauty, it is a haven for photographers.
-No Namibian safari can be complete without a visit to Spitzkoppe, the most popular and well-known mountain range in the country.
-The dramatic peaks are believed to have been formed millions of years ago, with the highest part stretching to approximately 1 784 metres.
+The famed Skeleton Coast, stretching approximately 500 kilometers along Namibia’s west coast, should certainly be included in the itinerary of your Namibian vacation.
+While the Skeleton Coast may be desolate, its striking contrast and beauty make it a popular destination for photographers.
+Additionally, consider visiting Spitzkoppe, the most popular and well-known mountain range.
+Its dramatic peaks are believed to have formed millions of years ago, with the highest point reaching approximately 1,784 meters.

 Currency

-Namibia uses the Namibian Dollar (N$) which is linked on a one to one exchange with the South African Rand.
-The Rand is legal tender in Namibia, however the N$ cannot be used in South Africa.
+Namibia uses the Namibian Dollar (N$) which is linked on a one-to-one exchange with the South African Rand.
+The Rand is legal tender in Namibia, however, the N$ cannot be used in South Africa.

 Banking